turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

    * What challenges do you anticipate about networking?
 How can you help each other with these challenges?

 ### Week 5 Prompts & Structure (60 mins) <a name="week-5"></a>
 Today's discussion is focused on the cover letters you should have completed after the week 4 lesson.
 This peer review activity should be take an hour to complete.
-Each review should take approximately 25 per person in groups of two.
+Each review should take approximately 25 minutes per person in groups of two.
 Please adjust the time accordingly for groups of 3.

 * First, revisit norms on how your group wants to work together (5 mins)
 * Next, pair up with another group member for this activity